axieinfinity/ronin-snapshot/README.md

 sys     2m28.624s
 ```

 - Uncompress: `tar -I zstd -xvf chaindata.tar.zst`.
-It will take more than one hours to uncompress.
-You can put it in the background by `nohup tar -I zst -xvf chaindata.tar.zst &`
+It will take more than 20 min to uncompress.
+You can put it in the `tmux` session and run command `tar -I zst -xvf chaindata.tar.zst`
 - You can combine the above steps by running a script:

 ```